goodtechconf/remote-work-tools/README.md

 # remote-work-tools

-List of tools to enable remote working
+This is a site quickly put together to provide a list of suggested tools to support remote working.
+This has been created in  reaction to assist remote workers given the recent corona virus pandemic.

+# Collaboritve office tools

+# Screen Sharing tools